🍽️ Fruits Guide

 Citrus fruits & Histamine β€” What the evidence says

-Citrus fruits present a unique challenge in histamine intolerance.
+Citrus fruits present a particular challenge in histamine intolerance.
 Unlike aged meats or fermented foods, they do not necessarily contain high levels of pre-formed histamine.
-Instead, they act primarily as histamine liberators.
-This means chemical compounds within the fruit β€” specifically organic acids and certain aromatic substances β€” may trigger mast cells to release the body's own stored histamine into the bloodstream.
+Instead, they are primarily considered histamine liberators.
+Chemical compounds within the fruit, specifically organic acids and certain aromatic substances, may trigger mast cells to release the body's own stored histamine.

 Does preparation change the risk?